top of page

 Analog technology was also used in our payload for Astrobotic's Peregrine Mission One (PM1) on Moonstone, in this case an etched silver disk that, for Codex purposes, confirms Dr. Peralta as payload provider for the program.

-The critical storage technology used by Codex for its Serenity and Freya time capsules is a ceramic-matrix medium storing digital information.
+One of the key storage technologies used by the Lunar Codex for its Serenity and Freya time capsules is a ceramic-glass medium storing digital information.

 This utilizes machine-readable and writeable graphics and text files in standard formats, stored on a special ceramic and glass matrix.
-Manufacturers of the ceramic-matrix medium say this material is the foundation for another "billion year archive".
+The manufacturer of the ceramic-glass medium, Cerabyte, say this material is the foundation for another "billion year archive".
 The Lunar Codex has performed background work to confirm a belief that the practical lifetimes for both NanoFiche and ceramic-matrix materials can exceed 10,000 years.

-A secondary storage technology used by Codex for Serenity is based on synthetic DNA.
+A secondary storage technology used by the Lunar Codex for Serenity is based on synthetic chromatin-molecule based memory, specifically in a format engineered for LifeShip by Twist Bioscience.

-Using synthetic DNA for archiving data consists of taking the original data describing the text or image, and encoding and decoding this data to and from synthesized strands of DNA.
+The Lunar Codex calls the specific format used in its LifeShip-hosted archives ChromaFiche.
+Using ChromaFiche for archiving data consists of taking the original data describing the text or image, and encoding this data to and from synthesized molecules, with a parallel process at the decoding end.

 The practical use of this medium for data storage is currently limited because by high cost and relatively slow read and write times.
-However, the use of synthetic DNA shows great potential in terms of high storage density and longevity.
+However, the use of ChromaFiche shows great potential in terms of high storage density and longevity.

-More details on the synthetic DNA technology used by the Lunar Codex is forthcoming.
+More details on the ChromaFiche technology used by the Lunar Codex is forthcoming.

-NASA used the same class of memory cards for archival purposes in its Orion spacecraft MoonPod during its Artemis 1 mission in 2022.
+NASA used the same class of flash memory for archival purposes in its Orion spacecraft MoonPod during its Artemis 1 mission in 2022.

 This NASA mission carried the Lunar Codex poem Three Faces of the Moon, completing lunar orbit and returning to Earth.

-The Lunar Codex payload is enclosed in a MoonBox capsule, similar to the laser-printed containers shown below, fabricated by AON3D.
+The Lunar Codex payload for Peregrine and Polaris is enclosed in a MoonBox capsule, similar to the laser-printed containers shown below, fabricated by AON3D.

 Astrobotic MoonBox 3D Print by AON3D.jpg

-The Lunar Codex uses space reserved for Dr. Peralta in three physically separate MoonBox capsules.
-These are consolidated, along with other similar payloads, in a single DHL MoonBox canister, as shown below.
+The Lunar Codex uses space reserved in a total of seven physically separate MoonBox capsules - three on Peregrine and four on Polaris.
+On Peregrine these are consolidated, along with other similar payloads, in a single DHL MoonBox canister, as shown below.

-This DHL MoonBox is physically bolted to the framework of the Peregrine Lander, which, when landing, serves as a marker for the time capsules on the lunar surface.
+This DHL MoonBox is physically bolted to the framework of the lander, which, when landing, serves as a marker for the time capsules on the lunar surface.

 MoonPod3.jpg